allen880117/Simulated-Quantum-Annealing/README.md

 * Time complexity is O(TSS)

 * Not exploit the inter-trotter parallelism
-  * Although there exists data dependencies between two trotters, it's still possible to perform some transformation to overlap the update of each trotters in parallel.
+  * Although there exist data dependencies between two trotters, it's still possible to perform some transformation to overlap the update of each trotter in parallel.

 * Not exploit the intra-trotter parallelism
   * Need a better scheme for reduction.